nik-christou/lit-element-bootstrap/README.md

 ## Roadmap

-Working an a v1 release so expect major changes.
+Working an a v1 release on all components so expect major changes.

 ### Components